bheisler/blog-hugo-source/content/post/writing-raytracer-in-rust.md

 By convention, the camera is aligned along the negative z-axis, with positive x towards the right and positive y being up.
 That's why the sphere is at (0.0, 0.0, -5.0) - it's directly centered, five units away from the camera.
-We'll start by pretending there's a two-unit by two-unit screen one unit in front of the camera, dividing that into pixels, and using the directions to each pixel as our rays.
-We need to translate the (0...800, 0...600) coordinates of our pixels to the (-1.0...1.0, -1.0...1.0) coordinates of that screen.
+We'll start by pretending there's a two-unit by two-unit square one unit in front of the camera.
+This square represents the image sensor or film of our camera.
+Then we'll divide that sensor square into pixels, and using the directions to each pixel as our rays.
+We need to translate the (0...800, 0...600) coordinates of our pixels to the (-1.0...1.0, -1.0...1.0) coordinates of the sensor.
 I'll start with the finished code for this step, then explain it in more detail.

 {{< gist bheisler be79c6e0871e4308443c0d4e61318fed >}}

-Let's unpack that a bit and focus on just the x component.
+Let's unpack that a bit and focus on only the x component.
 The y component is almost exactly the same.

     let pixel_center = x as f64 + 0.5;